you stood on the terraces and cheered your heroes and booed your

 this: while crewing at the Le Mans 24-hour sports car classic, he

 whose little BMC four-banger pushed it to 120mph —- but the

 aerodynamics gave the Sprite so much lift at high speed that the front

 wheels were too light to steer properly.
-Scotty's answer: pat the
+Scotty's bold and simple answer: pat the

 brakes while at full speed, to lurch the car's weight forward and THEN

 done with racing even after he emigrated to work at a California Jaguar

 dealership.
 Over the years he has won five regional production-car